 My fovorite parts of the film are with Bradleey Cooper as QVC sales executive Neil Walker.
 We get so use to the craziness that is Joy’s life and the zaniness of her family and their little manic tics, that when we see Walker as Cooper plays him – calm, cool, steady and collected – we can feel how Joy herself is calmed by him as well.
 There is a moment in the film (my absolute favorite) at the QVC headquarters where Joan Rivers (played by her daughter Melissa Rivers) is selling her jewelry with a pretty female QVC host.
 Walker is taking Joy on a tour of the studio when they begin watching the live broadcast with Joan.
 The way Russell makes it look as if Cooper is conducting a large orchestra during this scene as he is showing Joy the connection between the movement of the host’s hands to the numbers of calls coming in is nothing short of enthralling!

 I want to once again talk about how stripped down a lot of the screenplay is regarding the business side of things.
-Russell does a great thing here to oversimplify the business terms and strategies; he instead uses these simple terms to give an overarching theme of how ridiculous people sound when they say these things.
+Russell does a great thing here to oversimplify the business terms and strategies; he instead uses these simple terms to give an overarching theme of how ridiculous people sound when they say (complicated/wordy version of) these things.
 I believe Russell is trying to show a story of a brave woman with little to no business acumen who made it to the top because she had guts and a good idea!
 By stripping down the language, Russell is rendering these traditional methods insensitive and superfluous.
 This point is further emboldened when we learn Joy’s best friend Jackie and her ex Tony are her business consultants (even well after she bcomes rich).

 Russell is also showing how it was this type of behavior from others that made Joy Mangano in to not only a successful business woman, but an empathetic one who is willing to take chances on other people’s ideas and also take care of her family long after they maybe didn’t deserve it.